Treating diabetes in cats? All about diabetes mellitus in cats

 What can you do for a cat with diabetes?

-If your cat has been diagnosed with diabetes has been diagnosed with diabetes, a new phase begins - not only for your cat, but also for you as its owner.
-Fortunately, you can do a lot yourself to support your cat and keep the course of the disease as stable as possible.
+If your cat has been diagnosed with diabetes, a new phase begins—not only for your cat, but also for you as the owner.
+Fortunately, there’s a lot you can do to support your cat and keep the disease as stable as possible.

-Structure is everything.
-Cats with diabetes benefit from a daily rhythm.
-Provide set meal times, always give medication at the same time, and try to avoid stress as much as possible.
-A calm environment contributes to more stable blood sugar levels.
+Routine is everything.
+Cats with diabetes benefit from a daily routine.
+Make sure to feed them at set times, always give medication at the same time each day, and try to avoid stress as much as possible.
+A calm environment helps maintain more stable blood sugar levels.

-Nutrition plays a key role.
-A cat with diabetes should not eat just anything.
-Choose special diet food that is low in carbohydrates and high in protein.
-These nutrients help keep blood sugar levels balanced.
-Discuss with your veterinarian which food is best for your cat - every cat is different.
+Diet plays a key role.
+A cat with diabetes can’t just eat anything.
+Choose a special diet food that’s low in carbohydrates and high in protein.
+These nutrients help keep blood sugar levels in balance.
+Talk to your veterinarian about which food is best for your cat—every cat is different.

 Exercise helps.
-It may sound simple, but a cat that keeps moving daily is more likely to have stable sugar levels.
-Play with your cat for a while every day, offer challenging toys or let her run up and down the stairs a little more often.
-Small adjustments make a big difference.
+It may sound simple, but a cat that stays active every day is more likely to maintain stable blood sugar levels.
+Play with your cat for a little while every day, offer her some challenging toys, or let her run up and down the stairs more often.
+Small changes make a big difference.

 Stay alert.
-Learn to recognize the signs of a hypo or hyper.
-Tremors, drowsiness or even fainting may indicate blood sugar levels that are too low.
-Restlessness or drowsiness can also indicate too high a level.
-Do you measure your own glucose at home?
-Then make sure you always have dextrose on hand for emergencies.
+Learn to recognize the signs of low or high blood sugar.
+Shaking, lethargy, or even fainting can indicate low blood sugar.
+Restlessness or, conversely, lethargy can also indicate high blood sugar.
+Do you check your blood sugar at home?
+If so, make sure you always have glucose tablets on hand for emergencies.

 A cat with diabetes needs dedication - but the rewards are great.
 With proper care, your cat can remain healthy and happy for years to come.